Asylum in the United States

-Asylum in the United States has three basic requirements.
-First, asylum applicants must not be convicted of a particularly serious crime or an aggravated felony.
-Second, they must show a well-founded fear of persecution in their country of nationality and permanent residency.
-Third, asylum applicants must prove that they would be persecuted on account of at least one of five protected grounds: race, religion, nationality, political opinion, or particular social group.
+Asylum in the United States has two specific requirements.
+First, asylum applicants must be physically present in the United States, or at a designated port of arrival.
+Second, they must show that they suffered persecution in the past, or have a well-founded fear of future persecution in their country of nationality and permanent residency on account of at least one of the five protected grounds: race, religion, nationality, political opinion, or membership in a particular social group.